attilabogar/docker-eac/README.md

       - Path: `/cdrom`
       - Type: `CD-ROM` (Advanced)
       - click apply and OK
-  - copy `eac-1.3.exe` to `$SHARE`
+  - copy `eac-1.3.exe` to `SHARE`
   - open terminal and execute: `wine /data/eac-1.3.exe`
-  - install EAC:
+  - install EAC
     - don't install mono
     - don't install gecko
     - install these two plugins only:
       - FLAC
       - AccurateRip
   - run EAC
     - select FLAC as the compression format
     - select `03 Dancing Queen` as the file naming format

 ## Usage

-After succesfull configuration, the docker-eac stack can be simply brought up by runnning `./eac.sh` - You will need a VNC remote desktop viewer to access the per CD-ROM drive environments.
+After a succesful configuration, the docker-eac stack can be simply brought up by runnning `./eac.sh`

-The X environment within the docker container is using `openbox` as the lightweight window manager.
+A VNC remote desktop viewer application is required to access the per CD-ROM drive environments.

-Use your mouse' right-click to acces the menu.
+The X environment within the docker container is using `openbox` as a lightweight window manager.
+Right mouse click to access the menu.

 ## LICENSE